patricklafrance/wmfnext-shell/README.md

 Data fetching is an important part of an application and React Router is really good at it with the [loader API](https://reactrouter.com/en/main/route/loader).
 In this example, we will render in a page the first 5 characters returned by the [Rick and Morty API](https://rickandmortyapi.com/).

- > **Note**
- >
  > Loaders is one solution for data fetching which works very well with React Router.
 Depending of the needs of your application, it might not be the best solution.
-An alternative like [TanStack Query](https://tanstack.com/query/latest) is also a great choice even if it's not a data fetching solution supported natively by React Router.
+An alternative solution like [TanStack Query](https://tanstack.com/query/latest) is also a great choice even if it's not native to React Router.

 👉 First, add a new page with a loader function to the remote module application.